Mermin–Wagner theorem: Introduction

 Consider the free scalar field φ of mass m in two Euclidean dimensions.
 Its propagator is:

 For small m, G is a solution to Laplace's equation with a point source:

 This is because the propagator is the reciprocal of ∇^{2} in k space.
 To use Gauss's law, define the electric field analog to be E = ∇G. The divergence of the electric field is zero.
 In two dimensions, using a large Gaussian ring:

 So that the function G has a logarithmic divergence both at small and large r.

-The interpretation of the divergence is that the field fluctuations cannot stay centred around a mean.
+The interpretation of the divergence is that the field fluctuations cannot stay centered around a mean.
 If you start at a point where the field has the value 1, the divergence tells you that as you travel far away, the field is arbitrarily far from the starting value.
 This makes a two dimensional massless scalar field slightly tricky to define mathematically.
 If you define the field by a Monte Carlo simulation, it doesn't stay put, it slides to infinitely large values with time.

 This happens in one dimension too, when the field is a one dimensional scalar field, a random walk in time.
 A random walk also moves arbitrarily far from its starting point, so that a one-dimensional or two-dimensional scalar does not have a well defined average value.

 If the field is an angle, θ, as it is in the Mexican hat model where the complex field A = Re^{iθ} has an expectation value but is free to slide in the θ direction, the angle θ will be random at large distances.
 This is the Mermin–Wagner theorem: there is no spontaneous breaking of a continuous symmetry in two dimensions.